brettz9/webappfind/README.md

 1. Demo WebAppFind usage with external editing editor for textareas using [It's All Text! add-on](https://addons.mozilla.org/en-US/firefox/addon/its-all-text/) ([repo](https://github.com/docwhat/itsalltext/)); or adapt to allow optional embedding of web app in place in iframe?
 1. Demo use of [Speech Synthesis](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#tts-section) with an HTML or text file (see [HTML5Rocks](http://updates.html5rocks.com/2014/01/Web-apps-that-talk---Introduction-to-the-Speech-Synthesis-API)) and [Voice recognition](https://dvcs.w3.org/hg/speech-api/raw-file/tip/speechapi.html#speechreco-section) from an audio file.
 Also allow voice recognition as feature in normal text/HTML demos.
 1. Demo to use SendTo webappdir functionality to make a zip within the passed path (using [JSZip](https://github.com/Stuk/jszip)) from right-click (would require no local files besides WebAppFind/AsYouWish and the SendTo batch file).
+1. Abstract the message listening and posting into a simpler utility class to reduce demo code